Generators of the group of modular units for Gamma1(N) over the rationals

 We get $e(k_0)=0$, contradiction. \end{proof}

-\begin{corollary} Let $S$ be the group of functions $\prod h_{(k/N,0)}^{e(k)}$ satisfying~\eqref{eq:modulo}.
+\begin{corollary} Let $S$ be the group of functions $\prod H_{k}^{e(k)}$ satisfying~\eqref{eq:modulo}.
 Then the image of $S$ in $\mathcal{O}(Y^1(N))^*/\QQ^*$ has finite index. \end{corollary} \begin{proof} Proposition~\ref{prop:linearlyindep} shows that $S$ has rank~$m$.
 We have

-As the right hand side is $m$ by \cite[footnote~4 on p.4]{derickx-vanhoeij}, this proves the result. \end{proof} We recover the following consequence of the Manin-Drinfeld theorem~\cite{manin,drinfeld}, which states that the cuspidal parts of modular Jacobians are torsion. \begin{corollary} The group is finite. \end{corollary} \begin{proof} As seen in the proof of Corollary~\ref{cor:finiteindex}, the two groups in the quotient both have rank~$m$. \end{proof}
+As the right hand side is $m$ by \cite[Definition~1 in \S2]{derickx-vanhoeij}, this proves the result. \end{proof} We recover the following consequence of the Manin-Drinfeld theorem~\cite{manin,drinfeld}, which states that the cuspidal parts of modular Jacobians are torsion. \begin{corollary} The group of cuspidal divisor classes of $X^1(N)$ is finite. \end{corollary} \begin{proof} As seen in the proof of Corollary~\ref{cor:finiteindex}, the two groups in the quotient both have rank~$m$. \end{proof}